 I'm not interested in the stars or the moon.

-He could not help but call.
+He couldn't help but call.

 We couldn't help but notice.